RED DOT BAROQUE.

 singapore’s Premier Baroque Ensemble

-Established in 2018, Red Dot Baroque is Singapore's first professional baroque ensemble and Ensemble-in-Residence at the Yong Siew Toh Conservatory of Music.
-Led by violinist Alan Choo, the ensemble is dedicated to bringing out the spirit and essence of Baroque music on period instruments, and to present music in fresh perspectives for the modern audience.
+Established in 2018, Red Dot Baroque (RDB) is Singapore's first professional baroque ensemble, dedicated to bringing out the spirit and essence of Baroque music on period instruments, and to presenting music in fresh perspectives for the modern audience.
+Led by baroque violinist Alan Choo, the group maintains a busy performance schedule both in Singapore and around the world, in addition to being Ensemble-in-Residence at the Yong Siew Toh Conservatory of Music.

 Alan Choo*# / violin, artistic director